 In consideration for the provision of its services, Brookfield LP is entitled to receive an annual base fee and an annual performance fee.
-For the year ended December 31, 2015, Brookfield LP earned from the Operating LP an annual fee of \$2.3 million (with no performance fee).
+For the year ended December 31, 2017, Brookfield LP earned from the Operating LP an annual fee of \$2.4 million and a performance fee of \$0.5 million.

-Brookfield LP is responsible for all of its own expenses, including administrative costs, employment expenses of its personnel (who are employed by Brookfield GP, the general partner of Brookfield LP, or Brookfield), rent and other overhead expenses, and expenses of the Directors and officers of the Corporation and of Acadian Timber GP Inc. (the "GP") who are also officers or employees of Brookfield GP, the general partner of Brookfield LP, or of an affiliate of Brookfield LP(1) (except expenses incurred by Directors in attending meetings of the Board).
+Brookfield LP is responsible for all of its own expenses, including administrative costs, employment expenses of its personnel (who are employed by Brookfield Timberlands Management GP Inc. ("Brookfield GP"), the general partner of Brookfield LP, or Brookfield), rent and other overhead expenses, and expenses of the Directors and officers of the Corporation and of Acadian Timber GP Inc. (the "GP") who are also officers or employees of Brookfield LP(1) (except expenses incurred by Directors in attending meetings of the Board).